-In July 2018, following approval from the Human Research Ethics Committee of the University of Divinity, an on-line survey was made available using a licensed copy of Survey Monkey where participants were invited to complete the survey.
+In July 2018, following approval from the Human Research Ethics Committee of the University of Divinity, an on-line survey was made available using a licensed copy of Survey Monkey.
+Participants were invited to complete the survey.
 Invitations were sent through a number of mechanisms including an email sent to all members of the Christian Counsellors Association of Australia.
-While the survey has remained active, an interim response data to-date was extracted on 26 July 2018 in which 174 people had undertaken the survey.
+Whilst the survey remained active, in order to meet publication deadline for this journal, the response data to-date was extracted on 26 July 2018, noting 174 people had undertaken the survey.

-Rather disappointingly, 61 of these surveys were largely incomplete - possibly as a result of the unreliability of the Survey Monkey platform when accessed via a mobile device.
-Since then a warning message has been placed at the commencement of the survey, asking participants to utilise a personal computer, the proportion of completed surveys has increased dramatically.
+Rather disappointingly, 61 of these surveys were largely incomplete.
+It has been subsequently discovered that the Survey Monkey platform can become quite unreliable when accessed via a mobile device.
+Since a warning message has been placed at the commencement of the survey, asking participants to utilise a personal computer, the proportion of completed surveys has increased dramatically.